11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 Most dehumidifiers are based on vapor compression cycle.
 In this cooling cycle, basic fundamental operations include compression, condensation, expansion and evaporation.

-If your dehumidifier keeps turning On and Off, runs in short cycles, or is unable to start, it is possible that one or more of these electronic components are defective or damaged.
+If your dehumidifier keeps turning ON and OFF, runs in short cycles, or is unable to start, it is possible that one or more of these electronic components are defective or damaged.

 • Relay: Works as a low power switch to control high power switch.
 Allows safe switching of dehumidifier components.

-• Switch: Controls power and speed of fan
+• Switch: Controls power and speed of fan.

 • Control Board: All electronic components link to it.
 Contains multiple lines with different voltages.